HoplaGeiss/blog/content/post/2018-11-08-ngrx-resolvers-guards.md

 - Semantically more correct, as you are trying to load data and not protect a route.
 - Gives you access to the data directly, so you don't need to import the state in your component.
 - It's a one time load.
 Your data does not get updated.
 To do so, you would need to subscribe to the state.

+That’s it!
+Have a look there for the source code: [https://github.com/HoplaGeiss/hopla-resolver-guard](https://github.com/HoplaGeiss/hopla-resolver-guard)